A practical guide to Zendesk triggers: Setup and best practices

 What are Zendesk triggers?

 Simply put, Zendesk triggers are business rules that fire off the moment a ticket is created or updated.
-Think of them as a basic "if this happens, then do that" recipe for your help desk.
+Think of them as a reliable "if this happens, then do that" recipe for your help desk.
 If a ticket matches certain conditions you’ve set, Zendesk automatically performs the actions you’ve told it to.
 It’s the engine running a huge chunk of the day-to-day automation in most Zendesk accounts.

 Zendesk triggers vs. automations: What's the difference?